zzzprojects/docs/entityframeworkcore.com/pages/model/migrations.md

  - **_InitialCreate.cs:** It is the main migrations file which the operations necessary to apply the migration in `Up()` method and to revert it to `Down()` method.
  - **_InitialCreate.Designer.cs:** It is migrations metadata file and contains information used by EF.
- - **MyContextModelSnapshot.cs:** It is the snapshot of your model, and it used to determine what changed when adding the next migration.
+ - **MyContextModelSnapshot.cs:** It is the snapshot of your model, and it is used to determine what changed when adding the next migration.

 Now to apply the migration to the database to create the schema, run the following command.